 The Arabic Program

 The Arabic Department at ACS offers a comprehensive Arabic language program that aims at developing the learners’ communication skills in Modern Standard Arabic.
-The Arabic curriculum is standard-based integrating the Lebanese national program, the IB diploma and the AERO Standards.
+The Arabic curriculum is standard-based integrating the Lebanese national program, the IB diploma, and the AERO Standards.
 The Arabic curriculum is designed to meet the needs of both the Lebanese and International students enrolled in ACS, and it speaks to their different backgrounds and proficiencies.

-The mission of ACS Arabic program is to instill in students an appreciation to language learning and cultural awareness as means to build bridges and connections between the Arabic Speaking communities and the World.
+The mission of the ACS Arabic program is to instill in students an appreciation to language learning and cultural awareness as means to build bridges and connections between the Arabic Speaking communities and the World.

 Arabic in ACS is offered as a second language as students learn Arabic within the context of the Arabic class only.
 The language of instruction is the Modern Standard Arabic, a high variety of the Arabic language used in official documents, media, and literature.
 Where different Arabic countries have different dialects, Modern Standard Arabic is the official unified language across the Arab countries.